-As we mentioned earlier, each agent is only capable of observing others within her local FoV.

-The \texttt{near} predicate denotes the functionality of the sensor.
-If the opponent is beyond the detection of the agent, we let the constant \texttt{empty} be the placeholder for such a null position.
-The constant \texttt{R} denotes the sensor range.
-One can alternatively adopt any other distance measure, e.g. Manhattan distance or Euclidean distance.
-For simplicity, our example represents a FoV of a square with a side length of \texttt{R}.

-As required, each agent will not be incentivized to do any further move once she reaches the goal.
-Thus, each agent should be capable of recognizing her own dedicated goal.

-To map from global states to each agent's local states, we then define the observation model.
-Note that by \texttt{(L1,...,Ln)$\backslash$Self} we mean to exclude the agent herself from the vector of all agents' locations.
-By \texttt{empty/Oi} we mean that the the $i$-th one of other agents can be outside or inside the FoV.
-Correspondingly, if \texttt{Oi} is not detected, then we include \texttt{not near(Self,Oi)}, otherwise no leading \texttt{not}.
-The observation model is in fact the most expensive one to encode in our system, since we need to enumerate all possible $2^{n-1}$ situations of sensor detection for each agent, thus, $n\cdot 2^{n-1}$ axioms in total.

-On top of the above, we therefore formulate the policy under two restrictions: 1) once an agent reaches her dedicated goal, she has to stop; 2) pick one single available action otherwise.
-Our desired solution is consequently a deterministic one and reasonable from the local perspective of an agent.

-To ensure that the policy works for every contingency, we inductively define the reachability of each global state given the policy.
-Basically, a goal global state is trivially reachable to itself.
-Inductively, any global state is reachable to the goal state if it can, according to the policy, transit to a successor state that is reachable to goal state.
+Some readers may find the enumeration of the encoded rules tedious.
+Therefore, we have postponed most of the encodings of the facts and domain definitions that are already clear from the previous section to Appendix~\ref{apd:prob_encoding} for better presentation.
+Here, we present several key rules that reveal the nature of this problem.
+To ensure that the policy profile works for all possible situations, we inductively define the reachability of each global state given the policy (\texttt{reached/1}).
+Basically, a global state (\texttt{gState/1}) is trivially reachable to itself if all agents have already arrived at their goals (\texttt{goal_gState/1}).
+Inductively, any global state is reachable to the goal state if it can, according to the policy, transit to a successor state that is reachable to goal state, where the transition (\texttt{trans/3}) is made by a collection of all agents' actions (\texttt{doi/2}) based on their own observed local states (\texttt{obsi/2}).